top of page

 Why should my child go on a mission trip?

 Discipleship has a price tag.
-Making Jesus Lord is a process which involves the sacrifice of time, and of desires or rights.
+Making Jesus Lord involves the sacrifice of time and desires or rights.
 Giving up rights, an unpopular activity in our rights-conscious society, finds its ultimate expression in the Christian, who forsakes all to pursue a call to missions.
 Doing so involves taking a risk.
 As parents, we have to weigh the risks to which we expose our children.

 The risks involved in a short-term mission experience are several: